About Google Photos

 Among them, the "Sharing options" interface provides several additional options.
 You can get a copy of the shared link, see who has been invited to view the album, turn collaboration and comments on or off, and stop sharing the album naturally.

-How Do I Share My Google Photo Album Privately?
+[Safe Way] How to Share Google Photo Album on Any Device

 "I noticed that when creating a shared album, anyone with the link can view it (adding specific people just for convenience automatically emails them the link).
 Doesn't that seem like a bit of a security/privacy risk?
 In theory, can someone not brute force the URL combination and view a ton of random strangers' photos?
 Seems like it makes the most sense to only allow approved Google accounts to view it," asked a user on Reddit.